smrg-lm/sc3/docs/source/intro/server.rst

 .. note::

-  When using booth :term:`sclang` and this library it may happen that an already starter server program is using the default port, if the reference to that server was lost it can be killed from the client with ``Platform.killall('supernova')``.
+  When using booth :term:`sclang` and this library, it may happen that an already started server program is using the default port, if the reference to that server was lost it can be killed from the client with ``Platform.killall('supernova')``.